Spine

 A Caudal Epidural Steroid Injection is an injection of a steroid-anesthetic medication through an opening in the sacrum (a large, triangular bone at the base of the spine).
 The medication can reduce swelling and inflammation of irritated spinal nerves.
 The injection takes only a few minutes to complete and is typically done as an outpatient procedure.

-A Lumbar Transforaminal Epidural Steroid injection is an injection of a steroid-anesthetic medication, typically done as an outpatient procedure.
+A Lumbar Transforaminal Epidural Steroid Injection is an injection of a steroid-anesthetic medication, typically done as an outpatient procedure.
 The medication can reduce swelling and inflammation of irritated spinal nerves.
 This procedure is performed to relieve pain in the lower back and pain that radiates from the back to the legs.
 The injection takes only a few minutes to complete.